 Once the budget is adopted, departments are given full spending authority for their budgets within the parameters of the city’s policy guidelines.
 In years where new initiatives are launched and other unique circumstances become apparent after annual budget approval, additional adjustments to the base may be brought forward for council consideration.

 The Charter requires that the City Manager submit an annual Proposed Budget to the City Council no less than 60 days prior to the beginning of each fiscal year.

-The City Charter requires the City Manager to present a proposed annual budget to the City Council no less than three months prior to the end of each fiscal year.
+The City Charter requires the City Manager to present an annual Proposed Budget to the City Council no less than three months prior to the end of each fiscal year.
 The Proposed Budget outlines the recommended spending plan and revenue estimates for the coming fiscal year.

-The annual budget (also called approved budget) is a City Council approved spending plan for use of the City’s funding sources.
-The plan is a ‘living’ document that guides the allocation of funds for certain purposes and is revised and adjusted throughout the year through adjustments to the base processes.
-The City Charter requires that the City Council approve a balanced budget for the following fiscal year by December 1st.
+The annual budget (also called Approved Budget) is a City Council approved spending plan for use of the city’s funding sources.
+The plan is a ‘living" document that guides the allocation of funds for certain purposes and is revised and adjusted throughout the year through adjustments to the base processes.
+The City Charter requires that the City Council approve a balanced budget for the following fiscal year by December 1.